Coming Soon: A More Precise Approach to Radiation Therapy

 Scripps Proton Therapy Center in San Diego will offer advanced radiation therapy for the treatment of both cancerous tumors and certain non-cancerous conditions.

-One of only a handful of treatment centers of its kind in the nation, the facility features cancer-fighting technology that draws on decades of research and development in radiation therapy.
+One of only a handful of treatment centers of its kind in the nation, the facility will offer advanced cancer-fighting technology, drawing on decades of research and development in radiation therapy.